fnichol/guard_boilerplate/README.md

     ./script/server 8080

+Finally, if you're sitting there with your browser page open, don't forget to activate the LiveReload extension.
+Otherwise, it's going to get pretty darn boring.
+Good luck!

 # Customize

 The file that controls what happens when is your `Guardfile` which is pretty straight forward.
 The `'livereload'` block has a bundle of `watch` listeners that are file patterns.
 Whenever any of these files change, any attached web browsers will be reloaded with LiveReload.